 Schenk’s work investigates the expressive possibilities of music; the ability to express ideas or thoughts in music.
 Music is a language, but because it lacks the literal meaning of words, the subjects that can be expressed in music are different from spoken language.
 The language of music lends itself particularly well to communicate in images, forms, movements and feelings; from abstract to physical.

 In addition, various forms, models and genres have emerged in the development of music, which have greatly increased the expressive possibilities.
 All this together is the playing field on which Schenks’ compositions are created.

 Schenks’ work includes compositions for orchestra, ensemble, chamber music (such as string trio, wind quintet and percussion) and piano solo.
-He collaborated with Ensemble Modelo 62, Orkest de Ereprijs, Chamber orchestra Musica Vitae, Ensemble för Ny Musik, Ysaÿe Trio and pianists Susanne Kessel and Jonas Ollson.
-He has a long-term collaboration with pianists Viktor Yuandong Mattsson and Eke Simons, Simons gave the premiere of the Twee Bagatellen and the piece Recital #1 written for her; Mattsson premiered Koraal & Boogie, Three pieces from ‘Schetsen’ and the piano sonata written for him.
+He collaborated with various ensembles and orchestras including Ensemble Modelo 62, Orkest de Ereprijs, Chamber orchestra Musica Vitae, Ensemble för Ny Musik, Ysaÿe Trio and pianists Susanne Kessel and Jonas Ollson.
+He has a long term collaboration with pianists Viktor Yuandong Mattsson and Eke Simons.
+Simons gave the premieres of the Twee Bagatellen and the piece Recital #1, specially written for her.
+Mattsson premiered Koraal & Boogie and Three pieces from Schetsen.
 With the Norwegian composer Erik Stifjell, he founded the international composer collective Lüdkamer.

-Schenks' pieces have been performed at festivals and concerts in France, Germany, the United Kingdom, Norway and Sweden, as well as in China and the United States.
-Beside being a composer, Schenk is also active as an organizer of concert and as a music publisher.
+Schenks' pieces have been performed at festivals and concerts in France, Germany, the United Kingdom, Norway, Sweden, China and the United States.
+Schenk is also a music publisher and active as an organizer of concerts.